iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 ---
 layout: distill
 title: What Are You Trying To Say?
 A Deep Dive Into LLM Generation and Decoding
-description: We survey a broad body of literature on generation methods for LLMs.
-After reviewing the canonical approaches and digging deeper into their strengths and weaknesses, we provide a thorough round-up of more recent and exploratory research proposals.
+description: We survey a broad body of literature on decoding and generation methods for LLMs.
+After reviewing the canonical approaches and digging deeper into their strengths and weaknesses, we provide a round-up of more recent and exploratory research proposals.
 Finally, we synthesize these research threads into a taxonomy.
 date: 2024-05-07
 future: true
 htmlwidgets: true